 Kaibo ‘Upstairs’ is the signature restaurant with a Michelin star chef and an impressive list of accolades.
 Kyle Jenkins from London fuses modern European techniques with Caribbean ingredients, where locally sourced seafood is a specialty.
 In addition to the main menu, is the popular tasting menu, with optional wine pairing.
 Dinner is served on the romantic balcony with an exceptional sea view.
 The indoor Rare Rum Lounge offers comfortable couches and artisan cocktails.
 “The Smoking Gun” oozes an enigmatic fog as your pour from your personal rum bottle.
 The Rare Rum Bar is unrivalled in the Cayman Islands for its unique selection of luxury sipping rums.

 The Rare Rum SupperClub, famed for its unusual sipping rums, 5 course menu, experimental cocktails and oh-so-hard-to-get invitations gets booked up quickly.

 Kaibo marina offers 26 berths, some with water and electric hookup.
 Docking is free to diners, and overnight passes can be purchased in the gift shop.
 The quickest way to get there is by boat, although the drive by road is scenic.

-Kaibo’s unique destination defines it as one of Grand Cayman’s ‘must see’ places, and the versatility of two restaurants onsite accommodates everyone from family day trippers, serious foodies and is host throughout the year to spectacular weddings.
+Kaibo’s unique destination defines it as one of Grand Cayman’s ‘must see’ places, and the versatility of three outlets onsite accommodates everyone from family day trippers, serious foodies and is host throughout the year to spectacular weddings.